SalomePlatform/medcoupling/doc/tutorial/medcoupling_3Dcube.rst

 Classical method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First instanciate a meshing object.
+First instantiate a meshing object.
 Therefore, we need to define :

  * its name
  * its dimension